abhishek203/conversational-chatbot/README.md

 #### Phase 1 : Learning Phase(3 weeks)

-I learnt basics of machine learning, implemented gradient descent in python and understood the concepts involved.
+-I learnt basics of machine learning, implemented gradient descent in python and understood the concepts involved.

 Learnt deep learning from online resources and textbooks.